the-aerospace-corporation/satcat5/doc/FAQ.md

 but will limit multicast traffic to ports that are IGMP-aware.

-[Virtual local-area networks (VLAN / IEEE 802.1Q)](https://en.wikipedia.org/wiki/IEEE_802.1Q) are supported, but disabled by default to save FPGA resources.
+[Virtual local-area networks (VLAN / IEEE 802.1Q)](https://en.wikipedia.org/wiki/IEEE_802.1Q) are supported for network segmentation and prioritization.
+Per-VID throughput allocation may be added in a future release.

-[Precision time protocol (PTP / IEEE 1588-2008)](https://en.wikipedia.org/wiki/Precision_Time_Protocol) may be supported in a future release.
+[Precision time protocol (PTP / IEEE 1588-2008)](https://en.wikipedia.org/wiki/Precision_Time_Protocol) is supported.
+If enabled, a SatCat5 switch acts as an "End-to-end Transparent Clock" as described in IEEE 1588-2019 Section 10.2a.

 [Spanning Tree Protocol](https://en.wikipedia.org/wiki/Spanning_Tree_Protocol)
 is not supported.
 It is up to the user to ensure no loops are present in the network.